kliment/Printrun/README.md

 # USING PRONSERVE

-Pronserve runs a server for remote controlling your 3D printer over your network.
-To use pronserve you need:
+Pronserve runs a server for remotely monitoring and controlling your 3D printer over your network.

-  * python (ideally 2.6.x or 2.7.x),
-  * pyserial (or python-serial on ubuntu/debian) and
-  * tornado
-  * D1plo1d's py-mdns fork (https://github.com/D1plo1d/py-mdns)
-  * pybonjour
-  * bonjour for windows (Windows ONLY)

-When you're done setting up Printrun, you can start `pronserve.py` in the directory you unpacked it.
+To start the server you can run `./pronserve.py` in the directory you git cloned printrun too.
 Once the server starts you can verify it's working by going to http://localhost:8888 in your web browser.

 # USING PRONSOLE